By Mike Polatsek, CybeReady Co-Founder and CSO

 Think back to our driving analogy.
 Would you let your teenager get behind the wheel unsupervised, after only passing a written test?
 Of course not.
 To drive a car safely, they’ll need practice so that they can truly learn how to do it, receive real-time feedback and modify their skills.
 That’s why new drivers are required to accumulate hours of on-the-road learning in order to acclimate to all kinds of real-world conditions and ‘threats’ like variations in weather, speed limit, and traffic.
 Our approach to cybersecurity is similar.
 We provide employees the chance to practice and perfect their skills so that when they encounter an actual phishing email or a cyber scam, they instinctively know how to respond.

 Ready to get started with the autonomous cybersecurity learning platform for enterprises?
-Schedule a demo to let our experts demonstrate how Cybeready’s solution can help your organization improve employee resilience.
+Request a demo to let our experts demonstrate how Cybeready’s solution can help your organization improve employee resilience.